 Part of belonging to a university is knowing and appreciating its unique history, symbols, images, songs, and other traditions.
 As a member of California State University, Chico's student body, alumni, staff, faculty, or as a University friend, you are part of a long and rich history, now 125 years, with many stories and traditions we are proud of.

 Many buildings on campus are named after the counties in our service area: Butte, Colusa, Glenn, Lassen, Modoc, Plumas, Sierra, Siskiyou, Shasta, Sutter, Tehama, Trinity, Yolo, and Yuba Halls.
-A few are named after their primary function or activity: the Center for Regional and Continuing Education, the Performing Arts Center, the Physical Science Building, the Student Health Center, and the University Housing and Food Service.
+A few are named after their primary function or activity: the Center for Regional and Continuing Education, the Performing Arts Center, the Physical Sciences Building, the Student Health Center, and the University Housing and Food Service.

 One residence hall is named after Mt.
 Whitney (because it's the tallest and next to Shasta and Lassen Halls), and three halls after the local Indian tribes of Esken, Konkow, and Mechoopda.